Silvenga/silvenga.com/src/posts/2024/notes-on-cephfs-metadata-recovery.md

 [ERR] : MDS abort because newly corrupt dentry to be committed: [dentry #0x1/blah [415,head] auth (dversion lock) pv=748 v=746 ino=0x10001b5fc8f state=1073741824 | inodepin=1 0x55725e85a000]
 ```

 While this was definitely concerning, but at least progress was being made.
 Looking at the logs, the MDS daemon was successfully reading the journal, but now there was inconsistencies.
+This was more in-line with my experiences with Ceph (vs silent errors from before).

 After a lot more debugging and research (including reading the code).
 It looked like the safest next step was to rebuild the metadata pool.
-I've done this once in the past to restore a much older version of Ceph (related to a kernel swap bug that caused Ceph to consider objects to be corrupted, incorrectly), but I haven't done this recently.
+I've done this once in the past to restore a much older version of Ceph (related to a kernel swap bug that caused Ceph to consider objects to be corrupted), but I haven't done this recently.

 So following the docs, first to reset the metadata pool: